ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 Inferred parameter types:
 ---

+The parameter type(s) may be explicitly mentioned:

+    (String s) -> "Hello " + s

+The compiler may be able to deduce the parameter type(s) from the context, and then it may be omitted:

+    (s) -> "Hello " + s

+If there is only one parameter and its type is inferred, the parenthesis is optional:

+    s -> "Hello " + s

+!

+Examples:
+---

     (x) -> x + 1
     (s) -> "Hello " + s
     (a, b, c) -> a + b + c

-If there is only one parameter the parenthesis is optional:

     x -> x + 1
     s -> "Hello " + s